DIAGNijmegen/website-content/content/pages/software/sol.md

 deep-learning based algorithms for clinical practice, AI researchers require the use of high-power general-purpose graphic processing units (GPGPUs).

-SOL is the RTC Deep Learning's infrastructure.
+SOL is the RTC AI's infrastructure.
 It offers researchers access to a centralized pool of GPGPUs.
 It is used to create state-of-the-art tools for detecting and classifying illnesses and quantify extent and identify possible treatment options for diseases.